containerd/nerdctl/README.md

 ### :whale: nerdctl network rm
 Remove one or more networks

+## Volume management
+### :whale: nerdctl volume create
+Create a volume

+### :whale: nerdctl volume ls
+List volumes

+- :whale: `-q, --quiet`: Only display volume names

+### :whale: nerdctl volume inspect
+Display detailed information on one or more volumes

+### :whale: nerdctl volume rm
+Remove one or more volumes

 ## System
 ### :whale: nerdctl events
 Get real time events from the server.